ilubis85/track2dm/README.md

 #> # ... with 26 more rows
 ```

-What we really need is the matrix consists of the replications and the
+What we really need is the matrix consists of species
-species presence/absence for further occupancy analysis.
-This can be
+detection/non-detection information for each replicate from a sampling
-done using the following script.
+unit.
+This could be done using the following script.

 ``` r
 # transpose it and convert as dataframe